 The current total length of Optical fibre has been obtained from the PNI database.
-The profile used in the Reset RIN submission for optical fibre was retained for years up to 2013, but with the total quantity differential being accounted for in the 2014 year Life and standard deviations are estimated and averaged across a population of approximately 50% ADSS, 25% UGFO and 25% OPGW.
+The profile used in the Reset RIN submission for optical fibre was retained for years up to 2014, but with the total quantity differential being accounted for in the 2015 year.
+Life and standard deviations are estimated and averaged across a population of approximately 50% ADSS, 25% UGFO and 25% OPGW.

 This data is then combined with the copper pilots and communications cable data referred to in the 'estimates' section to produce an overall profile and economic life information.
+Due to the lack of source data and minimal changes for optical fibre component, the standard deviation and mean has been estimated to be similar to the previous financial data.